42ity/fty-discovery/README.md

 * -c [file] to define a config file;
 * -a for agent mode.

-If neither -a nor -r options are present, scan of all attached networks (localisation) will be performed.
+If neither -a nor -r options are present, scan of all attached networks (localscan) will be performed.

 #### from an installed base, using systemd, run: